Devops-Lung/OperaPMS5.6/README.md

    If that doesn't work - rename Jinitiator 1.3.1.25 folder to JInitiator 1.3.1.25.old and uninstall/reinstall Oracle Jinitiator program

-Incompatible Versions
-Adobe reader 8.12, 10.0.1.2, XI, DC
-Windows 10 (5.0.04.02 ↓)
-Microsoft Edge Browser
-Mozilla Firefox / Google Chrome
-IE 64 - bit
-Refer to most recent Support Matrix for updated info IE Settings to update
-Compatibility View - On
-SmartScreen Filter - Off
    Add Opera URL to Trusted Sites

-Custom Level set all ActiveX controls and plug-ins as Enable Allow script-initiated windows without size or position constraints Manage Add Ons - Disabled
+   Custom Level set all ActiveX controls and plug-ins as Enable

+   Allow script-initiated windows without size or position constraints

+   Manage Add Ons - Disabled

    Popup Blocker - Off

-Java Configuration
+ ### 6.3  Java Configuration
    Start -> Configure Java

    Advanced Tab

    Show Console

-Perform TLS Certificate Revocation Checks on - Do Not Check Perform Signed Code Certificate Revocation Checks on - Do Not Check Use TLS 1.0 / 1.1 / 1.2
+   Perform TLS Certificate Revocation Checks on - Do Not Check

+   Perform Signed Code Certificate Revocation Checks on - Do Not Check

+   Use TLS 1.0 / 1.1 / 1.2

    Security Tab

-Add the URL to the Exception Site List
+   Add the URL OPERA to the Exception Site List

 Manage Certificates - Add the Root CRTS
 Turn off DEP settings for Windows XP
 Right click on My Computer select properties.